missionfission/dragon-project/think.md

 try some configs and select the best one return full_config

-get_efficiency(conv.info, array_sizes)
+- Get_efficiency(conv.info, array_sizes)

-- algorithms -> execute and log bottlenecks
+- Algorithms -> execute and log bottlenecks

-- identify the bottleneck portions in code, what is the stencil there, transform it using a library of transformations
+- Identify the bottleneck portions in code, what is the stencil there, transform it using a library of transformations

-- after the transformation, check performance benefit
+- After the transformation, check performance benefit